-The kitchen, choral, band, gyms, cafeteria, offices, auditoriums and community rooms should have its HVAC zoned separately from the rest of the building to allow for after-hours use.
+The kitchen, IT Room, choral, band, gyms, cafeteria, offices, auditoriums, and community rooms should have its HVAC zoned separately from the rest of the building to allow for after-hours use.
+BAS shall install a room senso in IT rooms for monitoring and high temp alarm.